Lemmeyg/Copypasteextension/Readme.txt

 - Some websites may block automated input due to security policies
 - Try refreshing the page after the paste
 - Some sites may require manual interaction before submission
+- Submit a feedback form with the URL and Element you are trying to target.

-**Can't find the context menu option**
+**Can't find the 'Add as a Target Search" option**
+- Make sure you have an element that allows serarch termsor input before clicking

+**Can't find my prefered Preset Seatch Target.
-- Make sure you're right-clicking on a text input field or textarea
+- Make sure you have some text highlighted before clicking
-- The extension requires an active input element to configure

 **Preset not appearing in list**
 - Try reloading the extension from chrome://extensions